 - Start your adventure at the Walt Disney World Resort

 - Head to Universal Orlando Resort for more thrilling fun

 - Wind down with a water park and wine tasting

 A map of Orlando.
 Use the map to explore all the days and stops.

 Start your adventure at the Walt Disney World Resort

 Ready to feel like a kid again?
 To kick off your Orlando trip itinerary, you'll head to Disney World for a fun-filled day at the "happiest place on earth."

-This massive theme park complex boasts over 100 rides and attractions across four parks.
+This massive theme park complex is arguably the most famous Orlando landmark and boasts over 100 rides and attractions across four parks.
 Disney practically put Orlando on the map, and no visit to this Florida city is complete without a stop to see Mickey Mouse.

 Pick your favorite Walt Disney World theme park

 Start by picking your favorite Disney park to visit.
 While park hopper passes are available for an additional fee, one park per day is plenty for most people.
 Rides and attractions usually have a wait, sometimes over an hour.